instructlab/community/docs/SKILLS_GUIDE.md

 * Poems
 * Code
   * Anything code-related that can be traced back to code for a computer.
 Not limited to `sed` or `bash` but `yaml`s for OpenShift or Kubernetes, to `python` snippets to `Java` suggestions.
 There are specific models focused on this space and this isn't for this model for the time being.
+* "Guard Rails" for AI
+  * We expect our upstream engineering team to create these types of skills and safe guards.
+We appriciate our community wanting to help with this, but there are underlying engineering decisions and taking this from the community may conflict with these.

 We received so many at the beginning, and with jokes being "in the eye of the beholder" and puns requiring nuance for native English speakers, we realized we were possibly unconsciously biasing our model.
 We have discovered that working with both topics has its own challenges, and if we want something generalized, finding consensus was unsuccessful.
 ## Building Your LLM Intuition